Rinfella/zola-ssg/content/Installing web servers in your Linux machine.md

 ```

 The above sample configuration can be sued as a reference and can be modified according to your needs.
-The `trace_enable` option set to `no` tells the server not to disclose the type and version of the web server used when encountering unexpected pages such as `Not FOund (404)` page.
+The `trace_enable` option set to `no` tells the server not to disclose the type and version of the web server used when encountering unexpected pages such as `Not Found (404)` page.

+For further advanced configurations, please refer to the nginx documentations